mbentley/tanzu-containerapp-demo/README.md

 ### Application Requirements

-1. The application which needs to be deployed is managed by a third party vendor.
+1. The application which needs to be deployed is created and managed by a third party vendor.
     * They provide the application as container images which we can't modify or we will be on our own to support them.
+    * They typically provide k8s deployment YAML files for running the application

 ## Issues with the Example Use Case